Milestone 1: Model

 If an expression has operands, the first thing you must do in the visit method is evaluate them.
 Your whole expression is really a tree, and the evaluate operation recurses through it to produce a primitive.
 After evaluating an operation's operands, you must perform type checking.
 Assert that the arithmetic operations have numeric operands that are compatible.
 Assert that the logical operations have boolean operands.
 Assert that the bitwise operations have integer operands.
 Assert that the builtin functions have cell lvalue operands.
 And so on.

-Use your target language's error mechanism to bail from the evaluation on a type error and return control to the caller, who can either handle the error or ignore it.
+Use your target language's error mechanism to bail from the evaluation on a type error and return control to the caller, which can either handle the error or ignore it.
 In a later milestone you will have the caller present an error message to the user via the interface.

 All told, the method for evaluating an add operation will follow this pseudocode structure:

-class Evaluator implements Visitor<Runtime, Primitive> {
+class Evaluator implements Visitor<Primitive> {

-Primitive visitAdd(Add node, Runtime runtime) {
+Primitive visitAdd(Add node) {

 // evaluate left node to model primitive